Jareth: Cultural impact and legacy

 The character has gained recognition for his looks and fashion, with ShortList ranking him among the "25 Best Dressed Villains" on film.
 Dazed and Vogue listed Jareth among Bowie's most stylish movie roles, the latter writing that "there's no taking your eyes off of [Jareth] and his over-the-top costumes [...] he’s easily the most fashion-forward Jim Henson creation."
 In an article listing the "best mullets in movie history", Digital Spy called Jareth's hairstyle the most "magnificent mullet on the silver screen", while Into Film wrote it is "one of the most remarkable wigs in movie history".
-Ranking it among the "Top 10 Iconic Hairstyles In Pop Culture History", PEDESTRIAN.TV dubbed the hairstyle "The Jareth" and called it the "pinnacle of late 80s hair appeal".
+Ranking it among the "Top 10 Iconic Hairstyles In Pop Culture History", Pedestrian dubbed the hairstyle "The Jareth" and called it the "pinnacle of late 80s hair appeal".
 Time Out, however, considered it "Bowie's saddest ever haircut".
 When asked in 2002 to nominate the most "Spinal Tap" fashion moment of his career, Bowie joked that his Labyrinth wardrobe "got pretty damn near it".
 Rotten Tomatoes considered Jareth among the "Top 10 Most Outrageous Movie Characters", citing among other attributes his "fantastically loud glam-rock" hairstyle and "melodramatic" singing.
 A sex symbol, Jareth has been credited by several publications with initiating the sexual awakening of numerous women as young girls and teenagers during the 1980s and 1990s.

-A fan favourite, Jareth is a popular subject of fan art, cosplay and fan fiction.
+Jareth is a popular subject of fan art, cosplay and fan fiction, in which he is often paired with (the adult) Sarah, though not always romantically.
 Jim Henson went dressed as Jareth to one of the annual masked costume parties he hosted in New York between 1983 and 1988.
 Since 1997, the Labyrinth of Jareth Masquerade Ball, an event inspired by the character and film, has been held annually in various US cities, including San Diego, Hollywood, and, most recently, Los Angeles.
 According to event founder Shawn Strider, in the mythology that has developed around the ball, Jareth is a legendary "faerie prince or a goblin prince" who, due to a broken heart, eventually left the Labyrinth to be reunited with Sarah.
+Labyrinth has also inspired a number of fantasy novelists to create characters modelled on Jareth, often as antagonists or love interests to female protagonists in similarly themed fantasy worlds.